 It is damp and dark inside so make sure to put another layer on before entering the tunnels.
 Bringing gloves isn’t a bad idea either (I always bring my climbing gloves with me).

-Upon emerging back into sunlight, it’s still another 15 minutes to the start of the real scrambling.
-After the tunnels the path loses a lot of elevation so it may be a bit counterintuitive to be walking down, when the target is the summit high above you.
+Upon emerging back into the sunlight, it’s still another 15 minutes to the start of the real scrambling.
+After the tunnels, the path loses a lot of elevation so it may be a bit counterintuitive to be walking down when the target is the summit high above you.

-A lot of desire lines can be seen venturing off to indistinct rock faces in search of the route, but if you stay on the main path, the start will be soon visible on the right hand side.
+A lot of desired lines can be seen venturing off to indistinct rock faces in search of the route, but if you stay on the main path, the start will be soon visible on the right-hand side.

-The climbing is of decent grade but not strenuous to begin with, there are many areas where melt water pours over black rock that create slippery, but always well protected, traverses.
+The climbing is of decent grade but not strenuous, to begin with, there are many areas where meltwater pours over a black rock that creates slipperily, but always well-protected, traverses.

 WARNING.
-Because of the aforementioned wet conditions and the route facing North, it’s not uncommon for some sections to be icy, especially in the early season, when there is still a lot of snow present, or late in the season when the temperatures at night plummet below freezing.
+Because of the aforementioned wet conditions and due to the route being North facing, it’s not uncommon for some sections to be icy, especially in the early season, when there is still a lot of snow present, or late in the season when the temperatures at night plummet below freezing.

-“Cantore” refers to rifugio Cantore which lies just below Rifugio Guissani but has not been operational for many years.
-“Cima”, which translates to summit from Italian, is your route and refers to the peak of Tofana di Rozes.
+“Cantore” refers to Rifugio Cantore which lies just below Rifugio Guissani but has not been operational for many years.
+“Cima”, which translates to the summit in Italian, is your route and refers to the peak of Tofana di Rozes.

 The path then heads diagonally up a section known as the ‘amphitheater’ and contains some short vertical ascents.
 This is certainly the hardest part of the climb.

-Above these however the route plateaus and combines with the hiking route along a scree slope up to the summit of Tofana.
+Above these, the route plateaus and combines with the hiking route along a scree slope up to the summit of Tofana.
 From Rifugio Dibona to the summit, it should take around 4 to 5 hours (3 if you are a mountain goat).

 Around 10 minutes away from the summit you will be able to spot the massive iron cross.

 Once you’ve had your fill of summit vistas begin the walk down.
-Initially the descent retraces your previous steps before it continues on equally as horrendous scree switchbacks to Fortananegra saddle.
+Initially, the descent retraces your previous steps before it continues on equally as horrendous scree switchbacks to the Fortananegra saddle.
 Trust me when I say this, your legs will burn.

 Via Ferrata Giovanni Lipella as part of a traverse

-If you don’t have a car to get to rifugio Dibona you can change the route slightly and start the hike from rifugio Lagazuoi – one of my favourite Dolomiti huts!
+If you don’t have a car to get to Rifugio Dibona you can change the route slightly and start the hike from Rifugio Lagazuoi – one of my favorite Dolomiti huts!

 There is a public bus from Cortina to Passo Falzarego, where you can either catch the gondola up to the refuge or hike up via the Lagazuoi tunnels.

-From the hut head east on paths 401, followed by 402 then 404 to the start of Via Ferrata Lipella, complete the ferrata with the summit extension.
-As you head down on path 403 from Rifugio Guisanni, keep left and venture onto Sentiero Astaldi, a protected walk with a Smith/Fletcher rating of 1A.
+From the hut head east on path 401, followed by 402 then 404 to the start of Via Ferrata Lipella, complete the ferrata with the summit extension.
+As you head down on path 403 from Rifugio Giusanni, keep left and venture onto Sentiero Astaldi, a protected walk with a Smith/Fletcher rating of 1A.

 This route is slightly longer and involves an overnight stay in the hut, meaning you might have to carry a few extra things with you.